itachiever/interviews_preparation/Periscope_DevSecOps.md

 **Answer:**
 Traditionally, to RDP into a VM, you needed a public IP, which exposes the server to brute-force attacks from the internet. **Azure Bastion** is a fully managed PaaS service that provides secure and seamless RDP/SSH connectivity directly inside the Azure portal over SSL (port 443).
 It acts as a hardened gateway.
 Because it lives within our Virtual Network, our VMs do not need public IP addresses at all, significantly reducing the attack surface while allowing admins to connect securely from anywhere.

-Here are the detailed, senior-level answers for **Part 2: CI/CD & Automation**.
-I have broken down the heavier technical concepts using simple analogies to make it easy for your audience to grasp while recording.

 ***